earthcube/stacIndexer/docs/connectikons.md

 ### Service links and CODATA CDIF

+> Need to also link in the software here as well and think about how that relates to CDIF
+> OIH patterns and also to FDOs

 Also, the [CODATA CDIF](https://codata.org/cross-domain-interoperability-framework-cdif-discovery-module-v01-draft-for-public-consultation/) work may be of interest.
 I added the section:

 ```json